-After falling behind on your credit card payments, for 6-months or longer, now you start to gain negotiating leverage because the banks start to feel like they may never get paid and your only other option would be bankruptcy.
-After 6-months of being delinquent on payments, your account will also have been written-off in most cases, and sold to a debt collection company.
-You can get large discounts on what you owe when negotiating with Debt collection companies, which is why debt settlement companies wait until the debt collection company takes over the debt before they start negotiating.
-Keep in mind, you could get sued by the credit card company and your credit is getting trashed, after you stop paying your bills.
+After 6-months of being delinquent on payments, your account gets charged off and sold to a debt collection company.
+You can get large discounts on what you owe when negotiating with debt collection companies versus if you try to negotiate with the original creditor.
+This is why debt settlement companies wait until the debt collection company takes over the debt before they start negotiating.

-There is no set amount that a creditor will settle for, each debt collection company may have their own policies, and what it comes down to is — how good you are at negotiating debt.
+There is no set amount that a creditor will settle for; each debt collection company may have its own policies, and what it comes down to is — how good you are at negotiating debt.
 An experienced negotiator may settle a debt at 20-cents on the dollar.
 Here are some helpful resources to help you settle debt on your own.

 Call 1-866-376-9846 to speak with an IAPDA Certified Counselor who can advise you on what your best option will be.

 What happens when I stop paying my credit card bills?

 Once you fall behind on a credit card payment by more than 4-6 months, the bank will write off the debt as an “uncollectible debt.”
 By writing the debt off, the bank financially benefits through tax breaks, essentially getting reimbursed.
 Plus, banks use insurance to recoup lost revenue, like your debt was an asset that went bad.

 Your debt will then get sold to a third-party debt collection company so that the banks can make additional profit.
 The debt collection company will also add additional fees.
 Debt collectors then start calling and harassing you.
 And it’s a vicious cycle designed to make the banks rich.